danielmarschall/necropolis/README.md

 ### Download and Installation

-- Necropolis can be downloaded here: https://github.com/danielmarschall/necropolis/releases
+- Downloaded Necropolis and DirectX 9.0c here: https://github.com/danielmarschall/necropolis/releases
-- You need to install DirectX 9.0c.
-It is included in the game files of another game I have developed: https://github.com/danielmarschall/forest/archive/refs/heads/master.zip
+- Install DirectX 9.0c (you need this even if you have a newer version of DirectX installed).
+If Windows requests to install .Net Framework, accept that too.
-- After this, you just need to run Necropolis.exe
+- After everything is installed, you just need to run Necropolis.exe to play the game

 ### Instructions